- Alternative & Natural Medicine

 Pill Identifier Tools & Information

 - I found a pill and I still don't know what to do!.
 When you find a pill, check any bottles or blister packs that it could have come from.
 Don't be afraid to ask who it belongs to.
-There could be a much simpler explanation, and it would save you all the unnecessary worry.
+There could be a simple explanation, and it would save you all the unnecessary worry.
 Someone you know may have dropped or lost it but doesn't want to advertise the fact they're on that type of medication and will deny they own it.

 - I have seen cases where sweets / candy / mints have been mistaken for pills.
 Like M&Ms, markings on sweets is quite common, so break it in half.
 Does it smell of mint?
 Is there chocolate inside?.